BiscoitoViana/calendar-challenge/README.md

 ## Missing functionalities

-Due to available time, not all functionalities were created.
+Due to unavailable time, not all functionalities were created.
 In any case, here is the list of the priorities:

 1. Weather service call from a free API to get the weather forecast for the date of the calendar reminder based on the city.
 2. Unit testing the majority of components of the project